mtak-blog/mtak-blog.github.io/_posts/2019-03-24-generalizing-seqlocks.md

 Other cases where a write lock is aquired after the read has acquired a sequence number are no different than a regular seqlock.

-Now for a handwaiving explaination of why the read of the pair is atomic.
+Now for a handwaving explanation of why the read of the pair is atomic.
 What matters for atomicity is that both values returned were stored in memory at the exact moment `SEQ_NUMBER` was incremented to the value `fn read` sees.
-The commit algorithm later in the article will ensure that write's obey this rule.
+The commit algorithm later in the article will ensure that writes obey this rule.

 #### SSMD readers (part 2 - enter transactions)